BrBuss/BrBuss/README.md

 ### Hi there 👋
-My name is Bruno Buss and I´m a self-taught web developer who is passionate about technology.
+My name is Bruno Buss and I´m a web developer who is passionate about technology.
 Living in Portugal and actually looking for a challenge to improve my programming skills.

 - 🔭 I’m currently looking for a job as a full-stack web developer